 Preservationists in Michigan have access to two field representatives.
-Both represent two organizations—the Michigan Historic Preservation Network and the National Trust for Historic Preservation.
 The field representatives advocate and educate for Michigan’s historic places.
 They work with municipalities, grass roots preservation groups, and property owners to preserve the places that matter to them.
 The field reps provide information and advocacy assistance, conduct educational presentations, coordinate training workshops, and assist with preservation planning and strategies.
 They also help to connect people with preservation resources and professionals around the state, and provide guidance to nonprofits on preservation grants and to property owners on rehabilitation tax credits.

 The following are presentations MHPN can provide community groups such as DDA members, historic property owners, municipalities, preservation groups, homeowner associations, historic district commissions, realtors, and groups interested in learning more about historic preservation and how it can help to preserve a community’s vitality and heritage.